shurillu/CTBot/REFERENCE.md

 Parameters:
 + `message`: a `TBMessage` data structure that will contains the message data retrieved

-Returns: `true` if there is a new message and fill the `message` parameter with the received message data. **IMPORTANT**: before using the data inside the `message` parameter, always check the return value: a `false` return value means that there are no valid data stored inside the 'message' parameter.
-See the foolowing example. <br>
+Returns: `true` if there is a new message and fill the `message` parameter with the received message data. <br> **IMPORTANT**: before using the data inside the `message` parameter, always check the return value: a `false` return value means that there are no valid data stored inside the 'message' parameter.
+See the following example. <br>
 Example:
 ```c++
 #include "CTBot.h"